Nakshatra12/Task-5-Create-and-Connect-to-a-Cloud-Database-Instance/README.md

 ## Tools Used

-Google Cloud Console  	To create and manage the Cloud SQL instance.
+Google Cloud Console:  	To create and manage the Cloud SQL instance.

-MySQL                  	The database engine used for this task.
+MySQL:  The database engine used for this task.

-Cloud Shell            	To connect and run SQL commands.
+Cloud Shell:  To connect and run SQL commands.

 ## Step-by-Step Implementation